egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 ### Justification

-To measure how the models improve (or worsen) against the benchmarking model (which is the Linear Regression) a ratio (expressed as percentage) of improvement is calculate with the following formula:
-$$ model\_improvement = (LinearRegression\_RMSE - Model\_RMSE) / LinearRegression\_RMSE $$

-The model improvement rate can be interpreted as follows:

-* A value of 1 (100%) means that the model has no error, then it was improved to perfection.
-* A value of 0 (0%) means that the model has the same performance than the linear regression, i.e. it was not improvement or worsening.
-* A positive value between 0 and 1 means that the model performs better than the liner regression, but still with some errors, the closer to 1 (100%) the smaller the errors in the predictions.
-* A negative value means that the performance of the model is worst than the linear regression.

-In figure \ref{random_eval_improvement} the rate/percentage of improvement against the benchmarking model (Linear Regression) is presented for the previous evaluation, this is organized per number of following trading days after the training end date, the methods that performed the best are highlighted in yellow.
+For the previous evaluation, in figure \ref{random_eval_improvement} are presented the improvement ratios (expressed in terms of percentage) against the benchmarking model (linear regression), the improvement ratio has been defined in the "Benchmark" section of this document.

 ![Improvement in regards to Linear Regression of evaluated models \label{random_eval_improvement}][random_eval_improvement]

+The results are organized per number of following trading days after the training end date, the methods that performed the best are highlighted in yellow.

 From those results it can be justified to rule out the method "Linear Regression - Date Components", since it does not really present an improvement, even in other evaluations included in the GitHub repository mentioned above it presents inconsistencies.